 Vaccinations in Spain

-It is not a legal requirement for children to be immunized, but it is highly recommended.
+Immunizations are not a legal requirement for children, but it is highly recommended.
 Spain has 17 autonomous communities and two autonomous cities, each with their own official vaccination schedule.
 Additionally, the Advisory Committee on Vaccines of the Spanish Association of Paediatrics updates the immunization schedule every year.

 - Diphtheria, tetanus, pertussis, measles, mumps, rubella, Haemophilus influenzae type B, meningococcus C, and human papilloma virus.